 Making plans for snow activities with toddlers or preschoolers

-Because I don’t have a natural inclination to go out and romp in the snow, I need a plan for playing outside with my toddlers.
+Winter can be a difficult season as a parent of a toddler if you get cooped up indoors, and because I don’t have a natural inclination to go out and romp in the snow, I need a plan for playing outside with my toddlers.
 Over the years, I have come up with a number of ways to keep us engaged while playing in the snow and I wanted to share some of my favorite activities with you.
 This post contains Amazon affiliate links which support the free content you find at Bounceback Parenting at no extra cost to you, thanks!

 Snow Play with Young Toddlers (18 months – 2 years old)

 Catching snowflakes, on your tongue, eyelashes, or mittens is a classic and intuitive way to enjoy the snow.
 It’s one of my favorites because requires no prep and no materials, however, looking at pictures of snow flakes is a great way to extend the activity.

 Stack snow balls and knock them down, it sounds really simple and it is, but few toddlers can resist it.
 Stacking things up and knocking them over is one of my go-to ways to keep toddlers happy and the snow just makes it even more fun.
 You can also try stomping single snowballs on the ground.